-Any program that is sponsored, university affiliated, hosted on campus, or where university student are otherwise legally liable, must complete the three steps.
+Any program that is sponsored, university-affiliated, hosted on campus, or where university students are otherwise legally liable, must complete the three steps.
 Additionally, even events which are non-sponsored and on campus must follow certain protocol and complete a Third Party Acknowledgment of Responsibility form.
-All protocol of such events can be found on the Non-University Sponsored Programs webpage on the Children on Campus website.
-If a program is completed by a University Sponsored org or for an org that has a Sponsored Event on file with us but will take place off campus and no UM individaul will be supervising children, then at least this Group Program Acknowledgement of Responsibility form must be completed and we recommend that background checks are completed as well.
+All protocols of such events can be found on the Non-University Sponsored Programs webpage on the Children on Campus website.
+If a program is completed by a University Sponsored org or for an org that has a Sponsored Event on file with us but will take place off-campus and no UM individual will be supervising children, then at least this Group Program Acknowledgement of Responsibility form must be completed and we recommend that background checks are completed as well.

 The Children on Campus website (http://childrenoncampus.umich.edu/) is a great resource for learning about this policy.
 The website offers checklists for preparing programming or work with working with minors as well as any forms necessary.
 There are three main components parts of the policy that OSA can provide support for your organization: